koalateadev/android-templates/concepts/lifecycle.md

 ## Summary

-### Key Takeaways

-1. **Activity/Fragment Lifecycle**
+**Activity/Fragment:**
 - onCreate → onStart → onResume → onPause → onStop → onDestroy
-   - May skip onDestroy (process killed)
+- onDestroy may be skipped if process killed
-   - onPause must be fast
+- Keep onPause fast

-2. **ViewModel Lifecycle**
-   - Created on first access
+**ViewModel:**
 - Survives configuration changes
 - Cleared when activity finished

-3. **Composable Lifecycle**
+**Composable:**
 - Enters → Recomposes → Leaves
 - Use DisposableEffect for cleanup
-   - Use remember to survive recomposition

-4. **Process Lifecycle**
+**Process:**
-   - Can be killed at any time
+- Can be killed anytime
 - Save state in onSaveInstanceState
-   - Restore in onCreate

-5. **Best Practices**
-   - Use lifecycle-aware components
-   - Clean up resources properly
-   - Collect flows lifecycle-aware
-   - Don't leak Activity context
-   - Use repeatOnLifecycle for Flow collection

 ## Resources